 Helping students to understanding the ever-changing environment of penal policy and practice, this book not only provides a strong foundation in penal theory but also has a strong focus on actual practice.
 Author Karen Harrison draws on a number of interviews with people who work within or for agencies associated with the penal system, as well as accounts of prison visits that build a picture of current prison life.

 Packed with helpful features, Penology includes Spotlight profiles of the penal system in countries across the globe.
 The text also covers a range of specific offenders, examining not just white adult men but women offenders, children and young people and BAME groups.

-For students in England and Wales studying Penology, Punishment and Prisons at undergraduate or postgraduate level, and on Criminology, Criminal Justice, Law or Social Science degree programmes, this textbook serves as the ideal guide to the topic.Show Less
+This is essential reading for students in England and Wales studying Penology, Punishment and Prisons at undergraduate or postgraduate level.
+It's also offers important insights for students of Criminology, Criminal Justice, Law and Social Science.Show Less

-- A broad-ranging introduction to the penal system in England and Wales that considers punishments such as out-of-court disposals and community penalties, in addition to prisons.
+- Considers punishments such as out-of-court disposals and community penalties, in addition to prisons.

-- Spotlight profiles outlining the key aspects of criminal justice systems in countries all around the world, enabling comparison.
+- Spotlight profiles outline the key aspects of criminal justice systems in countries all around the world, enabling comparison.
 The countries covered include Scotland, Bangladesh, the USA, Finland, Venezuela and New Zealand.

-- Extended profiles of eight prisons in England and Wales which cover each institution's particular approach to areas such as education and work, prison officer and prisoner relationships, visits, family and the current challenges facing them.
+- Extended profiles of eight prisons in England and Wales cover each institution's approach to areas such as education and work, prison officer and prisoner relationships, visits, and family.

-- Extensive pedagogical features including discussion questions, suggestions for further reading, listening and viewing, points for individual or group consideration involving, for instance, thinking about designing your own prison or what changes are needed to ensure that our penal system is just.
+- Features include discussion questions; suggestions for further reading, listening and viewing; and points for consideration such as how would you design your own prison and what changes are needed to ensure that our penal system is just?